 Procedures for Handling Complaints

 Title IX requires the university to adopt and publish complaint procedures that provide for prompt and equitable resolution of sex discrimination complaints, including sexual harassment and violence.
 The complete USF Policy on Nondiscrimination Based on Sex and Gender, Sexual Harassment, and Sexual Misconduct can be found here.

-Except in the case of a privilege recognized under California law (examples of which include therapists and clergy acting as such), any member of the University community who knows of or has reason to know of sexual discrimination allegations shall promptly inform the campus Title IX Coordinator at titleIX@usfca.edu.
+Except in the case of a privilege recognized under California law (examples of which include therapists and clergy acting as such), any member of the University community who knows of or has reason to know of sexual discrimination allegations shall promptly inform the campus Title IX Coordinator.

 The University has designated a Title IX Coordinator to monitor and oversee all Title IX compliance.
-The Title IX Coordinator, or a designee, will reach out to reporting persons to explain and discuss the following:
+The Title IX Coordinator, or designee, will reach out to reporting persons to explain and discuss the following:

-- the University’s complaint process and options available to survivors
+- the University’s formal complaint process and options available to survivors

 - details of the University formal grievance process, including the investigation and hearing